 The observance of Amalaki Ekadashi is widespread all across the country.
 In the northern region the celebrations are more renowned.
 In the town of Mewar, in Rajasthan, a small fair is organized at the Gangu Kund Mahasatiya.
 On this occasion, the potters from Gogunda region come to the fair with earthen vessels.
 During this season then all the vessels for storing water are replaced with the new pots.
 In the state of Orissa, this ekadashi is observed as ‘Sarbasammat Ekadashi’ and grand celebrations are held in Lord Jagganath and Lord Vishnu temples.
 As this ekadashi is believed to wash away all sins of the individual performing this ekadashi, it is also celebrated as ‘Papanasini Ekadashi’ in some regions.

-Amalaki Ekadashi 2017 was on March 08 Wednesday
+Amalaki Ekadashi 2022 is on March 14 Monday

 Rituals of Amalaki Ekadashi: